Gerrit Smith Estate

 Smith resided here when he invited some 600 delegates to Peterboro to complete the first meeting of the reconstituted New York State Antislavery Society at the village’s Presbyterian Church.
 The site of that meeting now houses the National Abolition Hall of Fame and Museum.
 He also resided here when he was one of the "Secret Six" Northern philanthropists who bankrolled John Brown’s raid on Harper’s Ferry.
 So active was Smith in the abolition movement and the Underground Railroad that African American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paper The North Star on December 8, 1848.

-The site contains several buildings, though not the Smith mansion, which burned down in 1936.
-The Gerrit Smith Estate was named a National Historic Landmark in 2001.
-Self-guided tours of the grounds are permitted during daylight hours; an informative visitor's center is open Sundays from 1:00 to 5:00 p. m.
+The Gerrit Smith Estate contains several buildings, though not the Smith mansion, which burned down in 1936.
+The Estate was named a National Historic Landmark in 2001.
+Self-guided tours of the grounds are permitted during daylight hours; an informative visitor’s center is open Sundays from 1:00 to 5:00 p. m.